Manav2626/Manav2626/README.md

 - 🌱 I’m currently learning **AWS Solution Architect**

-- 📝 I regularly write articles on https://bit.ly/getitaccurate
+- 📝 I (used to) regularly write articles on https://bit.ly/getitaccurate

 - 📫 How to reach me **manavwork01@gmail.com**